 Stem cells can be called the building blocks of organic cells.
-They are undifferentiated biological cells which have the capability to grow into a specialised cell.
+They are undifferentiated biological cells that have the capability to grow into specialised cells.
 Stem cells can also divide via mitosis (a natural cell division process) to create more stem cells.

 There are two types of stem cells- embryonic stem cells and adult stem cells.

 - Embryonic stem cells: These are derived from the early embryo, precisely from the blastocyst that forms a few days after fertilisation.

 - Adult stem cells: They are found in the umbilical cord and placenta blood during childbirth.
 These cells can regenerate indefinitely and form complete organs, therefore making them medically precious for the individual they belong to.
 Stem cells can also be obtained from the bone marrow.

 There are many types of adult stem cells, such as hematopoietic, neural, and mesenchymal.
 As the names suggest, hematopoietic stem cells help in creating more blood cells, neural stem cells have the blueprint for the nervous system, and mesenchymal stem cells can become bone, cartilage, muscle, and fat cells.

 Stem cells can repair damaged cells and help in their self-renewal.
 This makes them invaluable assets in the treatment of several medical conditions.
 Here are a few ways in which stem cells are used:

 - A stem cell transplant is used to treat ailments like blood cancer, bone marrow diseases, and disorders of the immune system

 - Stem cells have the basic property to regenerate and become a new tissue and are thus used to repair damaged tissues